shadpre/3rd_semester_exercises/week36/prg_2_html_2/README.md

 ### Presentation topics:
 - More HTML (more elements for your toolbox)
 - Browsers
-- Some very basis styling
+- Some very basic styling

 ### Relevant literature & documentation: